 Check the Board of Realtors

-Check with your Los Angeles Board of Realtors.
+Check with your Riverside Board of Realtors.
 They will be able to tell you the current status of the real estate agent, any complaints that exist and even let you know specialty designations that the agent may have achieved.
 Find out how long the agent has been in business and get an idea of how many transactions they are part of.

 Online Research Services

 Use resources such as Zillow to see what clients say about the agent.
 Look at his ratings and see how many homes were sold in the past 12 months.
 You will also be able to see any current listings and broker affiliation.
 Check the broker out as well since this is the person in charge of the office and technically the overseer of the agent.
 Look at the types of properties the agent has sold recently.
 You don’t want to hire someone for a mega-mansion who has only sold small condos.
 These require different marketing efforts and your agent might not be able to handle the higher-ticketed home.

 When looking at the current listing, take a look at exactly what the real estate agent has put together for the marketing aspects of the home.
 There should be professional photos taken of all the rooms and highlights of the landscape.
 If all the real estate agent’s listings have homes with professional staging, you can see the demand for high quality that the agent lives by.
 Read the descriptions and check the listings for open houses.
 A good agent will write descriptions that entice buyers to come.
 Be wary of the agent who puts a listing out with his car window still in the main street view shot and lists the description as “to be completed later.”
 An agent makes a lot of money for selling a property.
 They should treat the transaction costs as part of business and great agents invest in the properties they list.